30986705154_431a6afc43_k.jpg

 Any opinions, findings, and conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the view of the funding agencies listed below.

-Grant Number: G-2021-16956.
-For support of the VErmont ReSearch OSPO (VERSO) Project.
-Pilot land-grant university model for supporting open source software as a part of the University of Vermont open source programs office
+Grant Number: G-2024-22498.
+For support of the VErmont ReSearch OSPO (VERSO) Project. support land-grant open source software as a part of the University of Vermont open source programs office